-16 Sep Pros and Cons of Equity Financing
+16 Sep A Look Into the Pros and Cons of Equity Financing

 It’s no secret: growing or jumpstarting a business requires fresh capital.
-Yet while there’s certainly no shortage of options for raising the funding entrepreneurs need to scale up, the decision-making process around which type of capital and through which provider can be just as stressful as dealing with the growth hurdles themselves.
+Yet while there’s certainly no shortage of options for raising the funding, entrepreneurs need to scale up, the decision-making process around which type of capital and through which provider, be it in the form of a loan or equity financing, can be just as stressful as dealing with the growth hurdles themselves.

 The biggest concern for many business owners is weighing the costs and benefits of remitting equity in order to accept financing from angel investors or venture capitalists.
 While there are undeniable appeals to these types of contracts, there’s also much to consider regarding your goals and risk tolerance as an entrepreneur.
 Let’s take a close look at the pros and cons of equity financing as well as alternative capital solutions that may be available to you as an e-commerce seller.

 Pros of Giving Up Equity for Capital

 When you partner with VCs or angel investors, you give up a percentage of ownership in your business in exchange for the capital you need to take your business to the next level.
 At first instinct, this is a less-than-ideal situation, but there are a few upsides to the terms.

 While you do sacrifice shares in your business, the value of those shares will remain in flux.
 Meaning: if you invest your capital successfully and consistently increase the valuation of your business, a lesser percentage share could actually be worth more down the line than if you’d refrained from accepting capital at all.

 VCs and other reputable investors also typically have a broad network of resources and potential partnerships that they can leverage to help you grow your business.
 If they are niche to your particular industry, they may even be a valuable resource themselves to help guide you through the more harrowing stages of growth.